craigsapp/ratioscore/doc/grid/index.md

 {% include_relative styles-local.html %}

 <p>
-	Click on a ratio or cents value to listen to the note/interval.
+	Click on a ratio or cents/MIDI/Hz value in the sorted table below the grid to listen to the note/interval.
 </p>

 <nobr><label for="rows">Rows:&nbsp;</label><input id="rows" value="10" size="3"></nobr>